12 Foolproof Steps to Create Python Package [Tutorial]

 Using requirements.txt or Pipfile - Which on to use?

-Two popular ways to manage package dependencies when we create Python package are through a requirements.txt file or a Pipfile.
+We have two popular ways to manage package dependencies when we create Python package: either through a requirements.txt file or a Pipfile.

 Let's assume that our DataValidator package will require the following third-party packages: